ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+y, closed the organ with a
+crash,
+And the Alto sobbed in anguish, and the choir had
+gone to smash.
+When the Elder went among them, with a view to
+reconcile,
+The Soprano told her story with a sanguinary smile :
+It appeared the wretched Chorister had introduced a
+girl
+With a brand-new style of singing, amt a most dis­
+tracting curl.
+But, to cap the bitter climax, tills usurper wore a liât,
-ck, a gem, a beauty, audit made the
+Just a duck, a gem, a beauty, audit made the
 look flat ;
 And tlie straw that broke the camel&#x27;s back and made
 the wreck complete—